casper-network/docs-archive/dapp/getting-started-instructions.md

 Test `-- stores` a `key` and the value

- To view an example, we recommend you start with testing out our [Hello World]() contract:
+ To view an example, we recommend you start with testing out our [Hello World Contract](https://github.com/CasperLabs/CasperLabs/tree/v0.14.0/execution-engine/contracts/examples/hello-name-define) and [companion](https://github.com/CasperLabs/CasperLabs/tree/v0.14.0/execution-engine/contracts/examples/hello-name-call):

  `"hello world"`

+### Dependencies

+Note that the test crate depends on the contract crate.

 Execution error codes
 ---------------------